skukuck/sundials/doc/superbuild/source/developers/python/index.rst

 - Cannot bind to functions which take double, or more pointer arguments.
 I.e., it cannot bind to `**` or `***` and so on.
 These have to be flattened somehow.
 - Cannot implicitly convert between a "View" container class and the underlying C type.
 I.e., it cannot implicitly convert ``ARKodeView`` to ``void*``.
+   This means user must explicitly convert from the "View" class by calling the ``get`` member function.

 We use `litgen <https://github.com/pthom/litgen>__` to generate a large portion of the nanobind code.